atulpandey02/stock-market-data-pipeline/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-### License Summary:
-- ✅ Commercial use permitted
-- ✅ Modification and distribution allowed
-- ✅ Private use encouraged
-- ✅ Patent use granted
-- ❌ No warranty or liability provided
+**Quick Summary:** ✅ Commercial use, modification, and distribution allowed | ❌ No warranty provided
-- ❌ No trademark use granted

-### Third-Party Licenses:
-- Apache Kafka: Apache License 2.0
-- Apache Spark: Apache License 2.0
-- Apache Airflow: Apache License 2.0
-- MinIO: GNU AGPLv3 (for open-source deployment)
-- Docker: Apache License 2.0

-**For commercial deployments**, ensure compliance with all third-party license requirements, particularly MinIO's AGPLv3 license for production use.
+**Important:** For production deployments, ensure compliance with third-party licenses (Apache 2.0 for Kafka/Spark/Airflow, AGPLv3 for MinIO).
+See [LICENSE](LICENSE) for complete details.

 ---